Prepare for your academics before the term begins!

 BU101 is a free online academic skills program that you can complete at your own pace before your classes begin.
-Build your technology, scheduling, notetaking, and studying skills.
-Get a sneak peek at a course syllabus and develop additional skills in university science, math, statistics, and academic writing.
+Build your technology, scheduling, notetaking, studying, research, and writing skills.
+Get a sneak peek at a course syllabus and, if applicable, develop additional skills in university science, math, and statistics.

 The lessons in BU101 vary depending on the version that you choose.
 Below are the 5 core lessons in the majority of BU101 versions:

 - Check your technology systems, set up email, upload/download documents on Sakai, explore Teams and Lifesize for online video calls, and test Sakai features such as forums, test & quizzes, and gradebook.
 Preview Brightspace, the upcoming Learning Management System.

 - Planning your Term